K. S. Gopalakrishnan

 K. S. Gopalakrishnan was an Indian screenwriter, director, producer, and lyricist, who worked in Tamil, Malayalam and Hindi films.
 Since the early 1960s, he directed 70 films.
 He spent most of his career directing and producing movies with social and devotional themes.
 Most of his movies are melodramas.
 His son K. S. G. Venkatesh is an actor who has acted in television serials and in films like Sathuranga Vettai.

 Career

 After serving the Nawab's troupe for about nineteen years in various capacities, K.S.G. joined Sri Devi Nataka Sabha where he wrote two successful plays entitled "POST-MAN" ,"THAMBI"(younger brother) and "EZHUTHALAN"(writer).

-Namefellow
+Name fellow

 K. S. Gopalakrishnan shared exactly the same name with an earlier director and actor who worked in Tamil cinema in the 1940s and 1950s.
 This Gopalakrishnan, who directed films produced by S. S. Vasan, did not achieve much cinematic success, and was often confused with the later Gopalakrishnan.